Battle of Fleurus (1794)

-The Battle of Fleurus, on 26 June 1794, was an engagement during the War of the First Coalition, between the army of the First French Republic, under General Jean-Baptiste Jourdan, and the Coalition army (Britain, Hanover, Dutch Republic, and Habsburg monarchy), commanded by Prince Josias of Coburg, in the most significant battle of the Flanders Campaign in the Low Countries during the French Revolutionary Wars.
-Both sides had forces in the area of around 80,000 men but the French were able to concentrate their troops and defeat the First Coalition.
-The Allied defeat led to the permanent loss of the Austrian Netherlands and to the destruction of the Dutch Republic.
+The Battle of Fleurus was fought on 26 June 1794 during the War of the First Coalition between the French Revolutionary Army under Jean-Baptiste Jourdan and an Austro-Dutch army commanded by Prince Josias of Coburg.
+In what was the most significant battle of the Low Countries theatre of the War of the First Coalition, Jourdan's army was able to concentrate its forces and defeat Coburg and his troops.
+The Allied defeat led to the permanent loss of the Austrian Netherlands and to the dissolution of the Dutch Republic.
 The battle marked a turning point for the French army, which remained ascendant for the rest of the War of the First Coalition.

 Background

 In May 1794, Jean-Baptiste Jourdan was given the command of approximately 96,000 men created by combining the Army of the Ardennes with portions of the Army of the North and the Army of the Moselle.
 Jourdan was given the task of consolidating the capture of the north bank of the Sambre river, specifically by capturing the fortress of Charleroi, a task that the forces on the Sambre had tried three times and failed to accomplish, being defeated at the battles of Grandreng, Erquelinnes and Gosselies.

 On 12 June, Jourdan's army crossed the Sambre for the fourth time and invested the fortress of Charleroi with 70,000 men.
 On 16 June, an Austrian-Dutch force of about 43,000 men counterattacked in heavy mist, inflicted 3,000 casualties, and drove Jourdan away from Charleroi back across the Sambre in the battle of Lambusart.
 While it was a setback, the French army withdrew from the field mostly in good order, and took little real damage from the battle.
 As a result, they were ready to go on the attack again within two days.